For the newcomers, It may not be immediately apparent why the clinch is such a crucial aspect of this sport.

 3. Control more than your opponent’s head

 Many people learn to clinch by pulling the opponent’s head down.
 However, it’s not the only way to get into the dominant position.
-Other than pulling their head down, you can also practice controlling their arms and body/neck lock.
-Having control of their body actually confuses a lot of people more as they’re not sure of what to do.

 4. Practice different kinds of knees in a clinching position